testersakage/mineclonia-jtest/README.md

 * Built-in crafting guide which shows you crafting and smelting recipes
 * In-game help system containing extensive help about gameplay basics, blocks, items and more
-* Fully moddable (thanks to Minetest's powerful Lua API)
+* Fully moddable (thanks to Luanti's powerful Lua API)
 * Bookshelves can be used to store books
 * Nether portals can be created with custom shapes
 * New blocks and items: